OctavianRotari/CV/README.md

 ## Octavian Rotari

-A competent and committed Web Developer graduated from Makers Academy looking for a rewarding career in the Information Technology sector.
-Highly focused a motivated to keep learning and continue improving my self, with a comprehensive knowledge of designing and developing the layout, visual appearance and usability of a website.

-Eager to learn, easygoing by nature and able to get along with colleagues.
-Currently looking for a suitable junior web developer position.
+I am an enthusiastic coder who recently graduated from Makers Academy, a highly selective coding bootcamp in London.
+During my time at Makers, I have discovered I have a natural apptitute for astethics and styling of websites and mobile applications.
+I am looking for a Junior Developer job in London with a company that is fast-paced and looking to grow their market presence.
+I enjoy working with others and see myself fitting in a team where pairing and TDD/BDD practices are valued.

 ### Skills

- - Adaptive to new environments; I moved from city to city since I was 10 so I have to learn to adapt very quickly.
+ - Reactive: I am always adapting to new environments and situations.
+For example, I have moved over 7 times in my childhood and most recently have moved to the UK emmersed in another language.
- - Organized; before the course I was working in my father's company and most of the time he was out from work so I had to take his place and organize everything.
+ - Organized: Before Maker's Academy I was working in a small start-up where the CEO was often not present.
+I took it upon myself to take more responsibility to ensure the smooth running of the office in his absence.
- - Collaborative; I like to work with people because it permits me to discover new points of view.
+ - Collaborative: I enjoy working in teams both professionally and socially.
+During my time training Martial Arts I trained in a team of 4 fighters working together to achieve both common and individual goals.

 ### Technical Skills and Technologies
 ---------------------------------